ismamz/next-transition-router/README.md

 - Focused on customizable animations, not targeting the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

 If you're looking to use the View Transitions API, check [next-view-transitions](https://github.com/shuding/next-view-transitions).

+## Disclaimer

+> [!WARNING]
+> This project is currently in Beta.
+Please note that the API may change as features are enhanced and refined.

+This package may not cover every use case.
+If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## Installation